TRAIN THE TRAINER

-Elevated Work Platforms or Aerial Lifts are becoming more popular as they offer a safer alternative to workers working from a ladder.
+Mobile Elevated Work Platforms are popular because they offer a safe alternative when working at heights.
 Operating these devices safely requires knowledge, skill training, and an understanding of the OHSA.

 - Legislative Requirements